 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

 Imperfect Foods is a grocery delivery service that aims to reduce food waste.
-The company offers products that grocery stores reject due to their shape or other imperfections.
-People can order a range of groceries from the service, including fresh produce and household items.
+The company offers products that grocery stores reject due to imperfections.
+This includes fresh produce and household items.

-This article explores the brand’s reputation and what products customers can order.
-In addition, it looks at potential health benefits of food delivery services and provides tips for sustainable shopping.
+This article explores the brand’s reputation and the types of products that customers can order.
+In addition, it looks at the potential health benefits of food delivery services and provides tips for sustainable shopping.

 Imperfect Foods is a grocery delivery service that aims to reduce food waste.
-The company delivers a range of groceries to people’s homes weekly — their boxes contain foods that grocery stores reject due to their size and shape.
+The company delivers a range of groceries to people’s homes weekly, with the boxes containing foods that grocery stores have rejected due to their size and shape.
 Without the Imperfect Foods service, these foods would likely go to waste.

-Imperfect Foods states that the most common reasons that grocery stores reject foods include:
+Imperfect Foods states that the most common reasons grocery stores reject foods include:

 - discontinued products